 In this article we combine 1000 mock GWSS with the real datasets.
-Usually, GWSS alone is not enough for precise constraints on the cosmological parameters (see for instance \cite{Pan:2021tpk,Matos:2021qne,Li:2023gtu,Chen:2024xkv}),\footnote{We note that depending on the nature of the model, sometimes this 1000 mock GWSS dataset may not be sufficient to properly constrain the model.
-The present Pad\'{e} parametrizations were not properly constrained by this 1000 mock GWSS alone. } but when it is combined with the real datasets such as SN, $H(z)$, BAO, and others (here we combine 1000 mock GWSS with two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB), the uncertainties of the cosmological parameters are expected to be improved, and sometimes, depending on the underlying model, the reduction of uncertainties of the model parameters becomes significant~\cite{Wang:2018lun,Du:2018tia,Yang:2019bpr,Yang:2019vni,Pan:2021tpk,Li:2023gtu,Chen:2024xkv}.
+Usually, GWSS alone is not enough for precise constraints on the cosmological parameters (see for instance \cite{Pan:2021tpk,Matos:2021qne,Li:2023gtu,Chen:2024xkv}),\footnote{We note that, depending on the nature of the model, sometimes this 1000 mock GWSS data set may not be sufficient to properly constrain the model.
+The present Pad\'{e} parameterizations were not properly constrained by this 1000 mock GWSS set alone. } but when it is combined with the real datasets such as SN, $H(z)$, BAO, and others (here we combine 1000 mock GWSS with two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB), the uncertainties of the cosmological parameters are expected to be improved, and sometimes, depending on the underlying model, the reduction in uncertainties of the model parameters becomes significant~\cite{Wang:2018lun,Du:2018tia,Yang:2019bpr,Yang:2019vni,Pan:2021tpk,Li:2023gtu,Chen:2024xkv}.
 This indicates that the mock GWSS dataset can increase the precision in estimating some (or all) of the cosmological parameters.
-However, it should be mentioned that the percentage of precision induced by the mock GWSS depends on many factors, such as the complexities of the underlying cosmological model~\cite{Liao:2017ioi}, and one may expect that the final picture could eventually alter after the full operation of the Einstein telescope.
-Last but not least, we would like to point out that the combination of GWSS and the real datasets may invite tensions in the cosmological parameters and such tensions can influence the overall scenario.
-If the parameters assumed for the fiducial model (here $\Lambda$CDM) differ significantly obtained from the combined datasets of the real probes (e.g. SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB) applied to the Pad\'{e} parametrizations, then this will introduce tensions between the synthetic GWSS data and the combined probes of the real datasets.
-Because of these tensions, the constraints on the DE parameters will be influenced and the preference for dynamical DE EoS will be affected as well.
-In addition to that, these tensions can influence the constraining power of the GWSS when it is combined with the real datasets, and as a result of which, how much real constraining power of GWSS is added to the constraints on the Pad\'{e} parametrizations will not be properly assessed.
+However, it should be mentioned that the percentage of precision induced by the mock GWSS depends on many factors, such as the complexities of the underlying cosmological model~\cite{Liao:2017ioi}, and one may expect that the final picture could eventually alter after full operation of the Einstein Telescope.
+Last but not least, we would like to point out that the combination of GWSS and the real datasets may introduce tensions in the cosmological parameters, and such tensions can influence the overall scenario.
+If the parameters assumed for the fiducial model (here $\Lambda$CDM) differ significantly from those obtained from the combined data sets of the real probes (e.g. SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB) applied to the Pad\'{e} parameterizations, then this will introduce tensions between the synthetic GWSS data and the combined probes of the real datasets.
+Because of these tensions, the constraints on the DE parameters will be influenced and the preference for a dynamical DE EoS will be affected as well.
+In addition to that, these tensions can influence the constraining power of the GWSS when it is combined with the real data sets.
+As a result of this, how much real constraining power of GWSS is added to the constraints on the Pad\'{e} parameterizations will not be properly assessed.